Gonatus onyx

-The Gonatus Onyx is in the class Cephalopoda, in the phylum Mollusca.
-It is also known as the Clawed arm hook squid or Black-eyed squid.
+Gonatus onyx is in the class Cephalopoda and in the phylum Mollusca.
+It is also known as the clawed arm hook squid or the black-eyed squid.
 It got these names from the characteristic black eye and from its two arms with clawed hooks on the end that extend a bit further than the other arms.
 It is a squid in the family Gonatidae, found most commonly in the northern Pacific Ocean from Japan to California.
 They are one of the most abundant cephalopods off the coast of California, mostly found at deeper depths, rising during the day most likely to feed.